Use as a bitter aperitivo anchor even before you source all details.

 A first pass before you compare every bottle on the shelf.

-For spritz, start by comparing Bittersweet Aperitivo, Blood Orange Aperitif, Golden Hour.
+For spritz, start by comparing Bittersweet Aperitivo, Blood Orange Non-Alcoholic Aperitif, Golden Hour.
 Open the bottle that sounds closest to your pour, then use reviews and ABV notes to avoid anything too sweet, too thin, or not strict enough for you.

 Citrus-herbal aperitif with clear flavor notes and mainstream awareness.